pachyderm/rfcs/global_ids.md

 ## Goal

-Simplify the Pachyderm's data model, both from a user and implementation perspective by having global identifiers for jobs and commits, rather than local identifiers that are linked together.
+Simplify Pachyderm's data model, both from a user and implementation perspective by having global identifiers for jobs and commits, rather than local identifiers that are linked together.

 ## Use Case:

-Give users intuitive answers to the question how do I get from X to Y, where `X` and `Y` can be commits or jobs at any point in the DAG.
+Give users intuitive answers to the question how do I get from `X` to `Y`,
+     where `X` and `Y` can be commits or jobs at any point in the DAG.

 ## Proposal